-Add blackberries, mint leaves and honey syrup to a cocktail shaker and gently muddle.
+Add the blackberries, mint leaves and honey syrup into a cocktail shaker and gently muddle.

 Add tequila, lime juice and ice and shake until well-chilled.

-Strain into a Julep cup over crushed ice.
+Strain into a Julep cup filled with crushed ice.

 Garnish with 2 speared blackberries and a mint sprig.